Some of the applications’ settings can be modified in a file called settings.json.

 world.
 These servers will be used to located the actual authoritative name

 servers for the domain.
-You can use the string [System]
+You can use the string [System] to have the

 program query your servers default, but note that this can lead to